 - Williamson Park has a café and acres of beautiful parkland to explore and is only a few miles from the campus.
 Morecambe is also a popular place to visit – with beautiful views across the bay to the Lake District, miles of prom to walk or cycle along, and family-friendly outdoor space at Happy Mount Park.

 - Walking and cycling are strongly encouraged; Lancaster prides itself on its excellent network of cycle tracks, and most of the city centre is pedestrianised.

 - Local bus services are efficient, and coach services operate to other UK destinations.

 - The West Coast railway line runs from London – 251 miles away – to Glasgow, stopping in Lancaster.

 - Road networks are good, with the major north–south motorway, the M6, running past the city.

-- The region's main airport is Manchester and there are smaller airports at Blackpool and Liverpool; and a ferry service runs to the Isle of Man from Heysham harbour.
+- For those travelling further afield, the region's main airport is Manchester, with a smaller airport at Liverpool; and a ferry service runs to the Isle of Man from Heysham harbour.